Year-End Review, 2000 Edition

 As you might imagine, my website traffic picked up tremendously over the next few weeks.
 I received a bunch of very nice emails from people all over the world who read the Safire column.
 Somewhat surprisingly, several emails came from university faculty members.

-One of these, Ursula Williams, Director of the Language Resource Center at Notre Dame, indicated an interest in general semantics and offered the possibility of hosting a program at Notre Dame.
+One of these, the Director of the Language Resource Center at Notre Dame, indicated an interest in general semantics and offered the possibility of hosting a program at Notre Dame.
 After much discussion about topics and titles and such, I flew to Notre Dame at the end of September to present a 90-minute talk about “The Language of Awareness: Taking Responsibility for Meanings.”

 After investing the better part of a month preparing for this 90-minute talk, I wish I could say I did a bang-up job.
 However, about the best I can say is … I learned a lot.
 Although I think I pulled together some very good information, examples, and illustrations, it was too much for the time available, and it was for a different audience than the one in attendance.
-Nevertheless, I owe Ursula much gratitude for extending the invitation and the opportunity for a great learning experience.
+Nevertheless, I owe the director much gratitude for extending the invitation and the opportunity for a great learning experience.

 On the other hand, I was asked to make a 20-minute speech to the Rockwell Collins chapter of the National Management Association earlier in September.
 Working off the title, “Sizing Your Box: How do you know when you’re thinking out if?”, I talked about six ‘dimensions’ or factors that shape and constrain your thinking.
 I did a much better job in presenting this, and the reactions were quite encouraging.